SERVIR-Amazonia/guyana-training/intro-to-gee/hydrology.md

 Figure 37.
 HydroSHEDS clipped layer showing the river network in Guyana.

 The layer named as ‘Feature collection’ contains every single item of the dataset such as small tributaries and minor rivers.
-Now let’s do a zoom at 10 km scale over the capital.
-In order to see the scale of visualization we use the scale bar in the lower right corner as it is circled and pointed out in Figure .
+Now let’s do a zoom at 10 km scale over the capital city.
+We are able to see the scale of visualization by using the scale bar in the lower right corner as it is circled and pointed out in Figure 38.
 Let’s leave only the hydrosheds and true color sentinel layers activated.

 <img align="center" src="../images/intro-gee-images/38_river_sem.png" hspace="15" vspace="10" width="600">